 Help, My dog has fleas!

-If you are still reading, then it is same to assume that you and you doggo have a bit of flea situation.
+If you are still reading, then it is the same to assume that you and your doggo have a bit of flea situation.
 But don’t worry, we are here to help.

 Fleas may be annoying and stubborn, but no one messes with our dogs and gets away with it.